-- Ensure the certification standards protect the clients/patients/students.
+- Ensure certification standards protect clients/patients/students.

-- Positive feedback from applicants and stakeholders.
+- Elicit feedback from applicants and applicable parties.

 - Ensure accessibility to meeting the certification standards.

-- Expand communications with future applicants.
+- Expand communications to future certification applicants.

 - Maintain clarity of certification standards and guidelines.

-Goal 4: Increase awareness of specialty certification
+Goal 4: Increase awareness of clinical specialty certification

 - Increase the awareness and value of the Board Certified Specialist (BCS) credential to CCC holders and employers.